 Hello there!
 Back again with one of the most real and honest reviews of a great clone strat, SX SST62 electric guitar!
-I believe I am one of those lucky people that have had the chance to own and play dozens of SX models so I also think I have a lot to talk about this brand and the clone models they make!
+I believe I am one of those lucky people that have had the chance to own and play dozens of SX models so I also think I have a lot to talk about about this brand and the clone models they make!

 During my service in the musical instruments industry, I remember having sold dozens of SX SST62, SX SST Alder, SX SST 57, SX STL 50 and Ash, SX SST Ash and many other models by SX brand.
 I’m not saying every instrument they make is perfect but I have never seen such solid Strat and Tele copies in terms of the construction and feel that are close to real ones.

-On top of that, I have to tell you honestly that SX guitars come with fairly low-quality hardware and electronics as well as low-level of quality control.
+On top of that, I have to tell you honestly that SX guitars come with fairly low-quality hardware and electronics as well as low-level quality control.
 That is one of the reasons that people usually buy SX models to upgrade and modify.
-I can assure you almost every single of the same model feels a tad different than the previous one.
+I can assure you that almost every single of the same model feels a tad different from the previous one.
 However, the construction and the feel of SX guitars are unbelievably close to the originals.
 Since I have had the chance to play many SX models as well as other clone makers such as Jay Turser, Stagg and Squier so I suggest you listen to my advice 🙂

-In this review, we will be focusing on SX SST62 Stratocaster model electric guitar that is a pretty accurate clone of a Fender 60’s Stratocasters featuring an alder body with a maple neck and a rosewood fretboard.
-SX models are mainly aimed at beginners as they are extremely reasonable-priced instruments, however, as I have mentioned already in here I have seen many people buy these models to upgrade and modify with better components.
+In this review, we will be focusing on the SX SST62 Stratocaster model electric guitar that is a pretty accurate clone of a Fender 60’s Stratocasters featuring an alder body with a maple neck and a rosewood fretboard.
+SX models are mainly aimed at beginners as they are extremely reasonable-priced instruments, however, as I have mentioned already here I have seen many people buy these models to upgrade and modify with better components.

 I wasn’t a beginner when I decided to buy a clone strat and had tried almost every single possible Strat copies in my country, from Jay Turser to Stagg, Squier, Cort and many others.
 But eventually, I went for the SX SST62 model, 60’s Strat clone while being aware of the fact that I would be spending money on this instrument in order to make it function right.